s-digiro/NyavaScript/README.md

 [*] Rename lambda to function to make clearer the difference between lambda
     macro and actual data structure
-[*] Lambda should be its own value, not a weird wrapper
+[*] Lambda should be its own value, not a weird wrapper [*] Try making SExpressionRef a singleton tuple that derefs to Rc